yuede/yuede.github.io/index.md

 *June 2020*: Start working as a senior intern at [Kryptowire](https://www.kryptowire.com/) (a company that specializes in Mobile Security and Code Analysis) mentored by [Dr. Mohamed Elsabagh](https://scholar.google.com/citations?user=HKp90HUAAAAJ&hl=en).

-*May 2020*: Our paper on lateral movement detection with unsupervised graph learning, CyberGraph, is accepted to RAID'20.
+*May 2020*: Our paper on lateral movement detection with unsupervised graph learning is accepted to RAID'20.

 *March 2020*: Our paper on graph connectivity computation framework, Aquila, is accepted to HPDC'20.